Customizing the Tuva Data Model

 The v0.17.0 release applies this pattern across macros and core models, including:

-Staging modelscore__stg_clinical_patient.sql, core__stg_claims_medical_claim.sql, core__stg_clinical_eligibility.sql
+Staging models core__stg_clinical_patient.sql, core__stg_claims_medical_claim.sql, core__stg_clinical_eligibility.sql

-Final modelscore__condition.sql, core__procedure.sql, core__medication.sql, core__lab_result.sql, core__observation.sql
+Final models core__condition.sql, core__procedure.sql, core__medication.sql, core__lab_result.sql, core__observation.sql

 Adoption Checklist